 The above takes care of deleting all the Flash cookies present on your system drive every time your computer starts.
 If you don’t want autoexec.bat or if your copy of Windows bypasses autoexec.bat, you can create a custom batch file using AutoStarterX.
 If you face any problems, contact me for assistance.
 I will be glad to assist you.

-I am still researching the VPNs available in market and have checked things like Jumpto, EPIC, UltraSurf, etc. If you have used or know of other free VPN services, please share with me so that I can review them and compare them with SpotFlux.
+I am still researching the VPNs available in the market and have checked things like JumpTo, EPIC, UltraSurf, etc. If you have used or know of other free VPN services, please share them with me so that I can review them and compare them with SpotFlux.

 You may also check out privacy tools like Ghostery, PrivacyFix and Web Shield.